AdobeDocs/experience-manager-65.fr-FR/help/sites-developing/emulators.md

 ---
 title: Émulateurs
-seo-title: Émulateurs
+seo-title: Emulators
 description: AEM permet aux auteurs d’afficher une page dans un émulateur qui simule l’environnement dans lequel un utilisateur final consulte la page.
-seo-description: AEM permet aux auteurs d’afficher une page dans un émulateur qui simule l’environnement dans lequel un utilisateur final consulte la page.
+seo-description: AEM enables authors to view a page in an emulator that simulates the environment in which an end-user will view the page
 uuid: ee1496a5-be68-4318-b5ce-b11c41e4485c
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/SITES